Check out our new lower rates.

 Am I allowed to use a personal loan to buy a car?

 Yes, you can use a personal loan to buy a new or used car.
-In fact, you can use personal loans for just about anything.
+In fact, you can use personal loans for just about any legal purpose (though usually not for business expenses or tuition).
 Just read the fine print of any loan agreement to make sure.

 Photo credit: iStock/skynesher